 Leverage Natural Language Processing and Automation

-If that number has gotten too high, if it’s gotten away from you, if it’s over 20, even at over 15, I would recommend it’s time to take some action.
+You should have 10-20 keywords per ad group.
+If that number has gotten too high, I would recommend it’s time to take some action.
 It’s going to hurt your relevancy.
 It’s going to hurt your quality score.
 So check that.
 You want to take some steps to go back and to reduce that.

 Regularly Test With a Subset of Your Budget